platformsh/platformsh-docs/docs/src/configuration/app/source-operations.md

 If your project is using an external Git integration, any new commits resulting from updating your branch using a Source Operation, will be first pushed to that external Git repository.
 After that, the Git integration pushes those commits to Platform.sh, effectively redeploying the environment.

-When using an external Git integration, you can not run source operations on environments created from pull or merge requests created on the external repository.
+When using an external Git integration, you can not run Source Operations on environments created from pull or merge requests created on the external repository.

-If you try running a source operation over a non-supported environment, the following error will be triggered:
+If you try running a Source Operation on a non-supported environment, the following error will be triggered:

 ```text